solana-foundation/developer-content/content/guides/dapps/cash-app.md

 anchor init cash-app
 ```

-Note: You must have the [anchor CLI](https://www.anchor-lang.com/docs/cli)
+Note: You must have the [Anchor CLI](https://www.anchor-lang.com/docs/cli)
 installed to run this command.

-Once the anchor workspace has been initialized, navigate to to
+Once the Anchor workspace has been initialized, navigate to to
 `cash-app/programs/cash-app/src/lib.rs` to start writing the program code.

-Your anchor program should already be defined by initializing the anchor work
+Your Anchor program should already be defined by initializing the Anchor work
 space and should look as follows:

 ```rust